SadieDragon/TPR-Hints-Tool/log.md

                         - within the ``canvas``, is the ``scrollableframe``
                         - Within the ``scrollableframe`` is the checklist.
                     - Checkbox parsing
+                        - Use ``get_checklist`` to grab the checklist more clearly and also have the typing be correct
                         - Use ``.get()`` to get the state of the ``IntVar`` (the collection status)
                         - Use ``.cget('text')`` to get the text that was assigned to the checkbox, which was the item
                         - Future proofing note: For the minor lists which disable useless checkboxes, ``.cget('state')`` will tell whether the checkbox is enabled or not